The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

 where $\bm{ r}$ is the relative position of the two interacting particles and $V^{\tau}_{12}(r)$ is the spatial form factor that also accounts for the isospin dependence.
-It is the only (local) force able to explain the deuteron quadrupole moment, able to transfer to a two-particle wave-function up to two units of orbital angular momentum and active only between spin triplet states.
-As a one-body potential, the tensor force is able to mix single-particle states that differ by one or two units of orbital angular momentum, possibly introducing a parity mixing.\\ Within a meson exchange model, the form factor of Eq.~(\ref{finite}) is modelled as a Yukawa potential and its zero range limit can be parametrized in the Skyrme form~\cite{Skyrme_old}-\cite{Stancu} \begin{widetext}
+It is the only (local) force able to explain the deuteron quadrupole moment, being able to transfer to a two-particle wave-function up to two units of orbital angular momentum and active only between spin triplet states.
+As a one-body potential, the tensor force is able to mix single-particle states that differ by one or two units of orbital angular momentum, possibly introducing a parity mixing.\\ Within a meson exchange model, the form factor of Eq.~(\ref{finite}) is modelled as a Yukawa potential and its zero range limit can be parametrized in the Skyrme form

-\end{widetext} where, as usual, $\bm{k}=\frac{1}{2i}( \bm{\nabla} _1 - \bm{\nabla} _2 )$ and $\bm{k}'=-\frac{1}{2i}( \bm{\nabla} '_1- \bm{\nabla} '_2)$ respectively act on the right and on the left.
-By using basic angular momentum algebra, the previous equation can be recast in terms of products of tensors of rank two in spin and momentum (see eg.~\cite{Cao}). \\ Although the tensor force is able to act between relative L=2 states, where the centrifugal barrier keeps the nucleons apart so that the long range attractive part of the N-N interaction ($r>3$ fm) is probed, there is currently no evidence that an intra-medium finite-range tensor force performs better than a contact, velocity-dependent, parametrization.
+where $\delta$ denotes $\delta(\bm{x}_1-\bm{x}_2)$ and, as usual, $\bm{k}=\frac{1}{2i}( \bm{\nabla} _1 - \bm{\nabla} _2 )$ and $\bm{k}'=-\frac{1}{2i}( \bm{\nabla} '_1- \bm{\nabla} '_2)$ respectively act on the right and on the left.
+This fully invariant interaction term corresponds to the original one~\cite{Skyrme_old} and provides the same identical contribution to the Hartree-Fock energy density (App.~\ref{App1}) as the more compact expression often employed in literature (cf.~Ref.~\cite{Stancu} and more recent works). \\ By using basic angular momentum algebra, the previous equation can be recast in terms of products of tensors of rank 2 in spin and momentum (see eg. Ref.~\cite{Cao}). \\ Although the tensor force is able to act between relative L=2 states, where the centrifugal barrier keeps the nucleons apart so that the long range attractive part of the $N-N$ interaction ($r>3$ fm) is probed, there is currently no evidence that an intra-medium finite-range tensor force performs better than a contact, velocity-dependent, parametrization.
 Some remarks about the quality of the zero range approximation for the tensor force were proposed by the authors of Ref.~\cite{Brink07}.
-Recent comparisons between Skyrme (SLy5+t of~\cite{PLB}) and, in particular, the GT2 Gogny force of~\cite{Ots}, can be found in~\cite{MT}.
-Not many finite range effective forces complemented with the tensor are available and further studies are envisaged for the future.
+Recent comparisons between Skyrme (SLy5+t of Ref.~\cite{PLB}) and, in particular, the GT2 Gogny force of Ref.~\cite{Ots}, can be found in Ref.~\cite{MT}.
+Not many finite range effective forces complemented with the tensor are available and further studies are envisaged for the future. \\ In the proton-neutron formalism, the contribution to the energy density associated to the tensor force~(\ref{vtens}), once the exchange is taken into account, reads \begin{widetext}